rackerlabs/technical-blog/content/blog/2020/2020-10-14-why-is-my-elasticsearch-query-slow/index.md

 Originally published on May 29, 2018 at ObjectRocket.com/blog.

-One frequent Elasticsearch support request that Rackspace Technology receives is “Can you help with my response time?” or “My queries are taking a long time, what can I do?”
+One frequent Elasticsearch&reg; support request Rackspace Technology receives is “Can you help with my response time?” or “My queries are taking a long time, what can I do?”